Moth-Balls/omni60_project/README.md

 2.  **Image Data Subscription:** Subscribes to five camera image topics (`/camera0/image_raw`, `/camera1/image_raw`, etc.) to receive image data from each camera.
 3.  **Object Detection:** Uses OpenCV to detect green objects in each camera image and creates bounding boxes around them.
 4.  **Point Cloud Projection:** Transforms the global LiDAR point cloud into each camera's frame, projects the 3D points onto the 2D image plane, and identifies the points that fall within the detected bounding boxes.
-5.  **Point Cloud Publication:** Publishes five separate point clouds to topics named `/camera0/points_of_interest`, `/camera1/points_of_interest`, etc., each containing the 3D points corresponding to the detected objects in the respective camera's field of view.
+5.  **Point Cloud Publication:** Publishes point cloud containing all points touching a detected object on the topic /velodyne/target_points.

 ## Performance Analysis